duckdb/duckdb-web/docs/guides/data_viewers/tableau.md

 ## Database Creation

-The Tableau connection process requires a physical DuckDB database, so all data sets need to be created and saved within a DuckDB database file.
-The data sets do not actually need to be imported into DuckDB tables;
+When using a DuckDB database file the data sets do not actually need to be imported into DuckDB tables;
 it suffices to create views of the data.
 For example, this will create a view of the `h2oai` parquet test file in the current DuckDB code base: